Ronald Pickup: Film

 Pickup appeared as a forger in The Day of the Jackal in 1973.
 The following year he was seen in Ken Russell's film Mahler, and also appeared in Joseph Andrews in 1977.
 Pickup played one of the Prussian agents conspiring to blow up the Houses of Parliament in The Thirty Nine Steps (1978).

 Pickup played Thomas Cranmer, Archbishop of Canterbury in the BBC Television Shakespeare version of Henry VIII (1979).
 He played Lt.
 Harford in Zulu Dawn (1979), Igor Stravinsky in Nijinsky (1980), Prince John in Ivanhoe (1982), and a government official in the James Bond film Never Say Never Again (1983) opposite Sean Connery.
 He portrayed Portuguese governor Don Hontar in The Mission (1986).
 Three years later, he played Captain Lancaster, a very strict teacher in Danny, the Champion of the World, and also appeared as a state advocate in A Dry White Season the same year.

 Pickup appeared in the film Secret Passage in 2004 alongside John Turturro.
 The following year, he had a supporting role in the family-based film, The Adventures of Greyfriars Bobby, and the science fiction TV movie Supernova.

 Pickup gained international recognition playing one of the main characters, bachelor Norman Cousins, in The Best Exotic Marigold Hotel (2012).
 He reprised the role in the sequel, The Second Best Exotic Marigold Hotel, released in 2015.
-In the 2017 film Darkest Hour, Pickup portrayed Prime Minister Neville Chamberlain as he cedes power to Winston Churchill in the early months of World War II.
+In the 2017 film Darkest Hour, Pickup portrayed Prime Minister Neville Chamberlain (replacing John Hurt) as he cedes power to Winston Churchill in the early months of World War II.